bank-vaults/.github/GOVERNANCE.md

 1. Fork the repository
 2. Create a new branch for your changes
-3. Make your changes and commit them with clear, descriptive messages
+3. Make your changes and commit them with clear, descriptive messages, signed off by the author
 4. Open a pull request with a detailed description of your changes

 All contributions will be reviewed by maintainers and/or experienced contributors.